fuzzballb/UdacityDDPGProject2/README.md

         self.memory = ReplayBuffer(action_size, BUFFER_SIZE, BATCH_SIZE, random_seed)
 ```

-Becasue DDPG is a off policy algorithm (see bottom of the page), just like Q learning.
+Because DDPG is a off policy algorithm (see bottom of the page), just like Q learning.
 It can learn from past experiences that are stored in the replay buffer.

 **5. Learn**

 The critic network takes actions and states and produces a Q value.
-This is compaired to the actual value in the environment, the difference between expected Q and actual reward from the environment is used to calculate a loss, which it tries to minimize.
+This is compared to the actual value in the environment, the difference between expected Q and actual reward from the environment is used to calculate a loss, which it tries to minimize.
 When the critic starts giving estimates about the Q value given states and actions, the actor network can use these trained values, to train the best action for a given state.

-for a more detailed explination see the video below
+for a more detailed explanation see the video below

 [![Youtube lecture about DDPG](https://img.youtube.com/vi/_pbd6TCjmaw/0.jpg)](https://www.youtube.com/watch?v=_pbd6TCjmaw&t=454).